pyodide/pyodide/docs/project/governance.md

-The purpose of this document is to formalize the governance process used by the pyodide project, to clarify how decisions are made and how the various elements of our community interact.
+The purpose of this document is to formalize the governance process used by the pyodide project, to clarify how decisions are made and how the various members of our community interact.
 This document establishes a decision-making structure that takes into account feedback from all members of the community and strives to find consensus, while avoiding any deadlocks.